 7. develop tailored coaching and training to improve individual weaknesses.

 Performance Profiles are not a one-time process - Implementing role-based profiles empowers a company with new tools to engineer performance outcomes.

 Delivers a ‘deep’ picture of your sales talent, what to develop and coach, and who you need to recruit.
 The process is blind eliminating the opportunity for bias elegantly supporting diversity and inclusion policies.

 1. Company Psychographics - measure existing company DNA

 2. Performance Data - add detailed team performance data

 3. Performance Profile- run predictive modeling to create a role-specific performance profile

-Candidates interact with our system at the start of the process, via a simple link (custom for each role and for your company), with your message and company branding.
+Candidates interact with the system at the start of the process, via a simple link (custom for each role and for your company), with your message and company branding.
 They spend 20-minutes to complete the assessment, the results of which is provided to you in email summary, and visible in a dashboard.
 The accuracy of predictions trends in the range of actual performance being within 15-20% of what was predicted.

 The creation of the Performance Fingerprint.
 This is where we complete the proprietary research and ingest historical performance data and correlate it with the human centered attribute data.
-Setting up branded portals.
-This is one time fee.

-The second component is a subscription access to the Platform.
+Subscription access to the Platform.
 This is an unlimited user annual license to use across your inbound hires for a role but also to recalibrate periodically to ensure elimination of bias as the business evolves, and adapts.
 Virtual work stretches the qualities that may have worked in a prior process.
 Another fingerprint will likely emerge.